Rayman: The Animated Series

 Rayman: The Animated Series (Note: Also known as Rayman: The TV Series, or just Rayman.) is a series of animated short films created by Ubisoft in 1999, based on the Rayman series, following the success of Rayman 2: The Great Escape.

-It was meant to be a series of 26 episodes with a projected release during the fall of 2000, but only four were completed when it was cancelled mid-series due to production issues, leaving a fifth episode near to completion.
+It was meant to be a series of 26 episodes with a projected release during the fall of 2000, but only four were completed when it was cancelled mid-series due to production issues.
 The series was only broadcast in Europe, but was released on VHS in North America, and additionally on DVD in France prior to the TV airing.
-The show has received mixed reviews from critics over the years.
+The show met with mixed reviews from critics.

 Premise

-Lac-Mac is the star of a galactic circus, run by Rigatoni and Admiral Razorbeard.
-(Note: The main villain of the video game Rayman 2: The Great Escape.)
-He and his friends are forced to live life as circus freaks, hit by whips and generally mistreated.
-They only wish that they can be free from their dreadful, unfair lives.
-One night, after Lac-Mac has just done a great performance, the circus closes for the night and Rigatoni picks up a new circus recruit Rayman.
-Rayman is forced to stay at the circus because he can do amazing tricks with his floating limbless hands.
-He discovers that the other performers are forced to stay in this prison despite not having done anything wrong.
-Rayman won't take this.
-That night, he helps them escape.
-Rigatoni hires the bumbling detective, Inspector Grub, to bring the "fugitives" back.
-Rayman leads the circus freaks in outsmarting Grub and living in the city of Aeropolis, the populated world the traveling circus landed on.
+Lac-Mac, Betina, Cookie, and Flips are performers in a galactic circus run by the abusive Rigatoni and his henchman, Admiral Razorbeard.
+One night, Rayman is brought into the circus as a new performer.
+Shortly after, Rayman and the other circus performers escape to the city of Aeropolis, where they are forced to hide from a bumbling detective named Grub, who has been hired by Rigatoni to track down the runaway performers.